PowerQueryforAccountants/pqa_site/content/post/creating-a-simple-accounting-system-with-excel-and-power-query.md

 ---
-title: "Creating a Simple Accounting System with Excel & Power Query"
+title: "Creating a Simple Accounting System with Excel and Power Query"
-linktitle: "Creating a Simple Accounting System with Excel & Power Query"
+linktitle: "Creating a Simple Accounting System with Excel and Power Query"
 draft: true
 date: 2019-08-03
 tags: [